ajmark/dinewithdinex/README.md

 Node.js, MongoDB, Facebook Graph API, Foursquare API, Venmo API

 ================================
-Overview: An application that will allow students to exchange their blocks for real money
+Overview: An application that will allow students to exchange their blocks & DineX for real money

 ================================
 Installing Node: